We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 Butterfly Jungle at San Diego Zoo Safari Park

-Both of the Safari options require a separately purchased ticket in addition to the day’s park ticket.
+Both Safari options require a separately purchased ticket in addition to the day’s park ticket.
 Note that children aged 3 and over will need a valid San Diego Zoo Safari Park ticket or membership for the day of entry.

 Skip the ticket line and go straight to the gate with a mobile or printed ticket.
 Valid for one year from the purchase date.